Ring Engineering RailPro Frequently Asked Questions

 YES.
 In fact you will only need to set one adjustment to get locomotives with even different motors and gear ratios to work very well together.
 The one adjustment that needs to be set has an auto set feature.
 You can actually setup different locomotives to run well together in under a minute.
 All you need to do is run the auto set feature for the Motor Full Load Current adjustment on each locomotive.

-The way RailPro links locomotives together is patent pending and unlike any DCC system.
+The way RailPro links locomotives together is patented technology and unlike any DCC system.
 Direct Radio allows RailPro locomotives to communicate together almost instantly to be sure that each locomotive pulls its portion of the load and runs smoothly together.
-Any DCC system that we are aware of, only allows communication to locomotives and the locomotives cannot talk back.
+Any DCC system that we are aware of, only allows communication to locomotives and the locomotives cannot talk to each other.
 Ring Engineering's Direct Radio allows all RailPro products to communicate in both directions at full speed!
 Two way, full speed communication is key to many of RailPro's easy to use and unique features including the way linked locomotives run together.

 If my club is DCC can I run RailPro on the club layout?

 YES.
 You can take your RailPro equipped locomotives and Handheld controllers to a club that has a DCC layout and run it on their layout.
 You can run your RailPro locomotives on the same tracks and at the same time while other club members are controlling their DCC locomotives.
 However, you will only be able to select and control RailPro equipped locomotives and you will not be able to control DCC locomotives.
-DCC cabs will not be able to control your RailPro locomotive because RailPro locomotive modules only respond to Direct Radio commands from RailPro controllers such as the HC-1 handheld controller.
+DCC cabs can control your RailPro locomotive because RailPro locomotive modules respond to DCC and Direct Radio commands from RailPro controllers such as the HC-2 handheld controller.

 Why doesn't RailPro control DCC locomotives?